What is the Economic System in the United States?

 The Economic System in the United States is known as a mixed economy.

 This system combines elements of free market capitalism with government intervention.
-Some economists describe this system as a blend of capitalism and socialism.
+Economists often describe it as part capitalist and part socialist.

 What Is A Mixed Economy?